-Throw cauliflower and chickpeas together on a sheet pan with some Indian spices and watch magic happen in this recipe for Roasted Cauliflower and Chickpeas with Indian Spices.
+Throw cauliflower and chickpeas together on a sheet pan with some Indian spices and watch magic happen in this recipe for Roasted Cauliflower and Chickpeas.
 A vegan, gluten-free, soy-free and nut-free recipe.

 Cauliflower and chickpeas, chickpeas and cauliflower.
 Not only do these two ingredients make for a healthy, rather perfect, marriage, they also taste incredibly good together.
-Even better, they alliterate. 🙂 And when you roast them together, that potent chemistry they already share turns into powerful food alchemy.
+Even better, they alliterate. 🙂 And when you roast them together, that Vegan Pasta with Cauliflower and Chickpeas turns into powerful food alchemy.

 Like most roasted vegetables, there are all sorts of flavors you can try with your Roasted Cauliflower and Chickpeas.
 But my favorite, hands down, has got to be this mix of Indian spices that makes an already gorgeous dish absolutely divine.

 This is an incredibly simple dish.
 Separate your cauliflower into florets, drain your chickpeas, toss everything with the spices, and roast.
 I hate those recipes that ask you to stir chickpeas in the oven ever so often because, honestly, who enjoys standing over a hot oven, stirring?
 That horrid witch from Hansel and Gretel, perhaps, but not me.
 With this one, you have to stir just once -- once, I promise -- and your cauliflower and your chickpeas will thank you for it.

 Grab your oven mitts, then, and let's get roasting.
 This one's a keeper.